- Food & Booze

 What is it about Thai food that makes a food critic out of us all?
 Our stoic opinions of authenticity magically have the power to nurture allegiances, destroy friendships and bring out the self-righteous inner foodie in the best of us.
 Read on to discover the best Thai Brisbane has to offer.

-So in the spirit of playing devil’s advocate, we’ve rounded up a few of our favourite Thai restaurants in Brisbane to compare notes with you.
-Best case scenario, you stumble across a new die-hard favourite.
+In the spirit of playing devil’s advocate, we’ve rounded up a few of our favourite Thai restaurants in Brisbane to compare notes with you.
+Best-case scenario, you stumble across a new die-hard favourite.
 Worst-case scenario, we get pelted with pad Thai.
 Either way, it’s sure to be entertaining.